scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 community-driven effort to develop high-quality, open source tools for Python in astronomy, and on Astropy affiliated projects. [#]_ Astropy was chosen because it has a large developer community of professional astronomers.

-Section W provides background on the science of image calibration.
-In section X the problem is discussed more completely, including a review of some of the available options for astronomical image processing.
-The section Y discusses the use of ``reducer``, while section Z presents its implementation.
+Section *Background: Image analysis in optical stellar astronomy* provides background on the science of image calibration.
+In the following section the problem is discussed more completely, including a review of some of the available options for astronomical image processing.
+The section *``reducer package and notebook* discusses the use of ``reducer``, while *``reducer`` widget structure* presents its implementation.
 The widget classes in ``reducer`` are potentially useful in other applications.

 .. [#] http://www.astropy.org/affiliated/